-Drive or boat up to this dock side restaurant, perfect during those warm months and try a fish taco or peach salad.
-This mashland is home to the occasional live local band, bocce ball and those coming along to fish.
+Drive or boat up to this dock-side restaurant, perfect during those warm months and try a fish taco or peach salad.
+This marshland is home to the occasional live local band, bocce ball, and those coming along to fish.

 Typical costs in Savannah